 AmeriCorps Alums and service year alums get things done.
 These dedicated individuals are a powerful force for good in their communities and are the leaders our nation needs.

-Service Year Alliance has launched the Alumni Chapter Steering Committee, a council of alums who will help establish and advise new and existing AmeriCorps and Service Year Alums chapters, organize professional development opportunities, and coordinate alumni advocacy efforts with the support and guidance of Service Year Alliance.
+After acquiring AmeriCorps Alums in 2018, Service Year Alliance launched the Alumni Chapter Steering Committee, a council of alums who helped establish and advise new and existing AmeriCorps and Service Year Alums chapters, organize professional development opportunities, and coordinate alumni advocacy efforts with the support and guidance of Service Year Alliance.

 Meet the Alumni Chapter Steering Committee